imarc/mill4-wp-starter-theme/README.md

 Mill 4 includes a basic job system for running custom jobs.
 These jobs can be scheduled to run at a specific time or immediately, and can be configured to use the WordPress cron system.

 To create a new job, create a new class for your job in the `app/Jobs` directory.
-This class should extend the `Job` class provided by the theme and use the `RegistersJob` attribute.
+This class should extend the `Job` class provided by Millyard and use the `RegistersJob` attribute.
 For example:

 ```php
 <?php